Need help? We are available to speak to you 7 days a weekRead More

 • Hold a Prospective Marriage visa (subclass 300), providing that you have entered Australia and married your sponsor

-You also need to meet health and character requirements.
+You also need to meet mental health, social worker, and character requirements.

 Why should you continue pursuing your Partner visa?

-In many cases, sponsors take advantage of the vulnerability of temporary visa holders.
-Victims can be reluctant to raise their voice as they are afraid of damaging their relationships and fear they will be subject to deportation or visa cancellation.
-Therefore, the main purpose of family violence provisions is to protect and support victims suffering from domestic and family violence by enabling them to still be eligible for a Partner visa even after a relationship has broken down due to family violence.
+In many cases of family violence, sponsors take advantage of the vulnerability of temporary visa holders.
+Victims can be reluctant to raise their voices as they are afraid of damaging their relationships and fear they will be subject to deportation or visa cancellation.
+Therefore, the main purpose of family violence provisions is to protect and support victims suffering from domestic and family violence by enabling them to still be eligible for temporary Partner Visas even after a relationship has broken down due to family violence.
+Your visa status may be in jeopardy, which is why you should keep pursuing your permanent partner visa.

-If you meet the eligibility requirement to apply for a Partner visa notwithstanding the breakdown of your relationship due to family violence, you might be granted a permanent Partner visa which allows you to:
+If you meet the eligibility requirement to apply for a permanent Partner visa, notwithstanding the breakdown of your relationship due to family violence, you might be granted a permanent Partner visa status, which allows you to:

 • Live in Australia indefinitely